harrycresswell/harry/content/articles/accessibility-checking-your-writing-on-mac-os.md

 > If your writing doesn’t make sense when you hear it read by a screen reader, then it’s simply not accessible to everyone.

-Now I’ve written it down it seems kinda obvious now.
-But I guarantee it’s something many of us overlook.
-It’s certainly something I failed to appreciate until very recently.
+Now I’ve written it down it seems kinda obvious.
+But I’m ashamed to say it something I’ve failed to appreciate until very recently.
+I’m sure I’m not the only one either.

 So I want to show you how to change that.